Core-Bioinformatics/crowflow-py/README.md

-# Crow
+# crowflow
 <p align="center">
   <img src="https://github.com/user-attachments/assets/313177e6-f41d-4ee1-983d-50ce6bd4e719">
 </p>

-Crow is a Python package designed for assessing clustering stability through repeated stochastic clustering.
+`crowflow` is a Python package designed for assessing clustering stability through repeated stochastic clustering.
 It is compatible with any clustering algorithm that outputs labels or implements a fit or fit_predict method, provided it includes stochasticity (i.e., allows setting a seed or random_state).
-By running clustering multiple times with different seeds, Crow quantifies clustering consistency using element-centric similarity (ECS) and element-centric consistency (ECC), offering insights into the robustness and reproducibility of cluster assignments.
+By running clustering multiple times with different seeds, `crowflow` quantifies clustering consistency using element-centric similarity (ECS) and element-centric consistency (ECC), offering insights into the robustness and reproducibility of cluster assignments.
 The package enables users to optimize feature subsets, fine-tune clustering parameters, and evaluate clustering robustness against perturbations.

-Crow generalizes the ClustAssessPy package, which focuses on parameter selection for community-detection clustering in single-cell analysis.
+`crowflow` generalizes the ClustAssessPy package, which focuses on parameter selection for community-detection clustering in single-cell analysis.
 It extends this approach to any clustering task, enabling a data-driven identification of robust and reproducible clustering solutions across diverse applications.

 ## Class Summaries
 - `StochasticClusteringRunner`: Runs a stochastic clustering algorithm multiple times with different random seeds and evaluates the stability of results using ECC.
 It identifies in an element-wise precision the stability of clustering results and provides majority voting label.